List of rulers of Maluku: Sultan

-The second ruler of ternate to claim the title of Sultan was Bayan Sirrullah, he ruled somewhere around 1500 to 1521 and saw the arrival of Portuguese to the Island of Maluku.
-Bayan Sirrullah also known as Abu Lais (in Portuguese sources, Boleife), was the eldest son of the first sultan of Ternate, Zainal Abidin.
+The second ruler of Ternate to claim the title of Sultan was Bayan Sirrullah.
+He ruled from around 1500 to 1521 and saw the arrival of Portuguese to the Islands of Maluku.
+Bayan Sirrullah, also known as Abu Lais (in Portuguese sources, Boleife), was the eldest son of the first sultan of Ternate, Zainal Abidin.
 Islam had been accepted by the local elites of North Maluku in the second half of the 15th century, as a consequence of the importance of Muslim traders in the archipelago.

 Under the reign of Baabullah of Ternate, Ternate saw its golden age after Baabullah's victory in defeating the Portuguese.
 He was commonly known as the Ruler of 72 (Inhabited) Islands in eastern Indonesia, including most of the Maluku Islands, Sangihe and parts of Sulawesi, with influences as far as Solor, East Sumbawa, Mindanao, and the Papuan Islands.
 His reign inaugurated a period of free trade in the spices and forest products that gave Maluku a significant role in Asian commerce.

-The last Sultan of Ternate was Muhammad Usman Syah.
-Muhammad Usman succeeded to the throne in February 1902 after the death of his father in 1900, and his brother's short period reign.
+The last Sultan who ruled Ternate according to the old institutions was Muhammad Usman Syah.
+Muhammad Usman succeeded to the throne in February 1902 after the death of his father in 1900, and a brief reign by his brother.
 He was arrested and dethroned by the Dutch colonial authorities on 23 September 1915 because of his opposition to the increasing colonial interference in his kingdom and the subsequent minor uprising in Jailolo in September 1914, whereby the controleur G.K.B.
 Agerbeek and Lieutenant C.F.
 Ouwerling were murdered.
-The Dutch colonial government later enthroned an honorary sultan of Ternate, Muhammad Jabir in 1929, the sultanate was de facto abolished under the government of Indonesia around 1949 to 1950.
+The Dutch colonial government later enthroned an honorary sultan of Ternate, Muhammad Jabir in 1929, The sultanate was de facto abolished under the government of Indonesia around 1949 to 1950.